How to Make Mixed Fruit Jam or Jelly

 In other words, if my mixed fruit jelly contains more berries than other fruit, I use a recipe for berry jelly to estimate the amount of sugar to use.
 Or if there are more peaches in the mix, I use the recipe for peach jelly.

-Personally I don't add as much as the directions suggest.
+Personally I don't ever add as much as the directions suggest.
 I'm a rebel that way.
 There is, however, a science in the ratio of sugar to fruit, and your jelly might not set as hard if you change the amount.

 So sometimes my jelly is perfectly set, and sometimes it's soft-set and sometimes I end up with mixed fruit syrup instead, but even the syrup is better than something that's too sweet to eat.